JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 ### Convenient Navigation between Entity and its DTOs

-Once JPA Buddy is able to associate DTO class with the entity:
+Once JPA Buddy associates a DTO class with its corresponding entity:

 * The DTO class will appear in the **Dto & Projections** section in the JPA Structure tab and in the Editor Toolbar (1)
 * The gutter icon will appear in the DTO to ease the navigation to its entity (2)